Geetima2021/vsdpcvrd/README.md

 ## STA analysis of RISCV core

 The verilog file for STA analysis of RISCV core is taken from this [repository](https://github.com/shivanishah269/risc-v-core/tree/master/FPGA_Implementation/verilog).
-Openlane is used for further analysis and the slack (setup and hold) is observed at different stages - post synthesis, post CTS and post layout.
+OpenLANE is used for further analysis and the slack (setup and hold) is observed at different stages - post synthesis, post CTS and post layout.
 The analysis is based on the tt corner netlist across all the timing libraries.
 Based on the observe results a report is generated as shown in the tables and graph below.
 As seen from the results it is observe that the setup slacks are worse across the ss, -40c corners and the hold slack has the worse values across the ff corner.
 The tt corner 25C gives +3.68ns setup slack for clock of 10ns (158MHz) after clock tree propagated -post layout.
 It is observe that  the worse and the best corner is ssn40C1v28 and ff100C1v95 corner which is the main aim of the study.

 Static timing analysis – Post sythesis pre CTS